abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 ### Menu Items

-CMS Kit module admin side adds the following items to the main menu, under the **CMS** menu item:
+The CMS Kit module admin side adds the following items to the main menu, under the **CMS** menu item:

 **Page Feedbacks**: Page feedback management page.

-`CmsKitProAdminMenus` class has the constants for the menu item names.
+The `CmsKitProAdminMenus` class has the constants for the menu items names.

 ### Pages